aaronkaplan/awesome-taxonomyzoo-list/README.md

 5. There are two ways for assigning labels: a) manually or b) automatically.
 The latter implies that a taxonomy MUST only be used if the assignment of labels can be done by an algorithm with high success rates (and low false positive rates).
 Otherwise we consider a taxonomy *non-actionable*.

+# Hierarchies for taxonomies

+Sometimes taxonomy A is an abstraction of taxonomy B. Example: B==list of industry sectors, A=={ domain represents a private web page or it represents a company}.
+Obviously B is a sub-specialisation of A.

+How to deal with these hierarchies?
+We propose to arrange them in a tree.

 # The list